 The Flip-Side to Being Chosen

-He was, in effect, his own creation.
-Many adult adoptees do that because we are not the reflections of our adopted parents.
-Few understood the nuances of Steve Jobs’ inner life as well as Jonathan Ive, Apple’s Chief of Design.
+Undoubtedly, few understood the nuances of Steve Jobs’ inner life as well as Jonathan Ive, Apple’s Chief of Design:

 “So much has been written about Steve, and I don’t recognize my friend in much of it.
 Yes, he had a surgically precise opinion.
 Yes, it could sting.
 Yes, he constantly questioned.
 ‘Is this good enough?
 Is this right?’ but he was so clever.
 His ideas were bold and magnificent.
 They could suck the air from the room.
 And when the ideas didn’t come, he decided to believe we would eventually make something great.
 And, oh, the joy of getting there!”

 Photo Credit: Albert Watson

 I Did Not Know Who My Birth Parents Were